tvaneerd/isocpp/weak_equality.md

 Reply-to: Tony Van Eerd. regular at forecode.com

-_If I had more time, I would have written a shorter letter._

--- Blaise Pascal (and others, see https://quoteinvestigator.com/2012/04/28/shorter-letter/)
+_If I had more time, I would have written a shorter letter._  - Blaise Pascal (and others)

 ----